Mindanao Star

 Mindanao Star Bus Transport, Incorporated (formerly Weena Express, People's Transport Corporation) is a bus line under the umbrella of Yanson Group of Bus Companies (YGBC).
-It operates bus transport services from Davao City, to Soccsksargen Region and the Island Garden City of Samal (through its sub-brand Island City Express), and has their own base in Ma-a, Davao City.
+It operates bus transport services from Davao City, to Soccsksargen Region, base in Ma-a, Davao City.
 Mindanao Star was once a part of Bachelor Express, but was later formed as an independent subsidiary of Yanson Group.

 History

 It was established in 1980 as a Weena Express by its owner Mr. Bernardo "Digoy" M. Valdevieso.
 It pioneered bus services between Davao City and Cotabato City.
 It also has a sister company, named People's Transport Corporation, plying the same route.

+In 2001, the whose franchise was suspended due to an accident that left 32 dead.
 Between 2002 and 2008, the bus line suffered bombings due to extortion attempts, which led to the company having financial problems.
 As early as 2007, Valdevieso already expressed his intent of selling the company to potential buyers saying that the attacks against his buses and terminals have proven to be burdensome to his financial standing.

 After eight years of Valdevieso's struggle, on January 7, 2015, the company announced that it has been sold to Bachelor Express Incorporated.
 The company officially rebranded as Mindanao Star in mid-2015, with its first refurbished unit, number 15062, operated in June that year.

-However, in the midst of their operation, Mindanao Star was separated from Bachelor Express and established their own subsidiary with the same name as their corporate branding, thus the Mindanao Star Bus Transport Incorporated.
-Their base which was once shared inside Bachelor Express' garage in Davao were lately moved to the former Weena Express' garage which is located near Bachelor's.
+However, in the midst of its operation, Mindanao Star was separated from Bachelor Express and established its own subsidiary with the same name as its corporate branding, thus the Mindanao Star Bus Transport Incorporated.
+Their base once shared inside Bachelor Express' garage in Davao was recently moved to the former Weena Express' garage located near Bachelor's.
 They moved along with their new office and maintenance facilities.

-In October 2015, Mindanao Star bought Holiday Bus, the bus line of Davao Holiday Transport Services Inc., plying the Davao City - General Santos route, and a competitor to Yellow Bus Line, Inc.
+In October 2015, Mindanao Star bought Holiday Bus, the bus line of Davao Holiday Transport Services Inc., plying the Davao City – General Santos route, with a competitor to Yellow Bus Line, Inc.

-In April 2018, Mindanao Star bought Holiday Bus' sister company, Island City Express, plying the Davao City - Island Garden City of Samal route.
-As part of the purchase contract, the Island City Express name was retained.
+In April 2018, Mindanao Star bought Holiday Bus' sister company, Island City Express, plying the Davao City – Island Garden City of Samal route.
+The Island City Express name was retained as part of the purchase contract.

-Since August 2019, Mindanao Star operated city buses as part of Davao City's Peak-Hours Augmentation Bus Service program.
-It currently operates the Toril, Catalunan Grande and Cabantian routes.
+In August 2019, Mindanao Star was operate between Toril, Catalunan Grande and Cabantian routes as part of Davao City's Peak-Hours Augmentation Bus Service program.